-- o 94% of people in Shetland die in their own home or in a homely setting.
-(The highest rate in Scotland). - Electronic Palliative Care Summaries are now in use. - Palliative Care registers are in place. - Where Anticipatory Care plans are completed they are used to ensure care and needs are met in line with the individuals wishes. - Scottish Palliative care guidelines in use in Shetland
+- Our strengths: 94% of time of the last 6 months of life are spent at home or in a homely setting - Electronic Palliative Care Summaries are now in use. - Palliative Care registers are in place. - Where Anticipatory Care plans are completed they are used to ensure care and needs are met in line with the individuals wishes. - Scottish Palliative care guidelines in use in Shetland